apnadkarni/blt/man/datatable.rst

   Creates a new column in *tableName*.
 The cells of the new column is initially empty.
 The index of the new column is returned.
-  ?Switches? can be any of the following:
+  *Switches* can be any of the following:

   **-after** *column*
     The position of the new column will be after *column*. *Column* may